vicramon/ember-tutorial/app/views/chapters/hello-world.md

 config.ember.variant = :production
 ```

 Ember Rails generates an `application.js.coffee` for us, so lets use that.
-Delete `application.js`, and make sure to add jQuery to the top of `application.js.coffee`.
-Ember needs jQuery.
+Delete `application.js`, and make sure to add jQuery to the top of `application.js.coffee` as Ember needs jQuery.

 ```coffee
 #= require jquery